 - Jared Crean (Rensselaer Polytechnic Institute)

-We thank DARPA XDATA, the Intel Science and Technology Center for Big Data, Saudi Aramco, the MIT Institute for Soldier Nanosystems, and NIH BD2K for their generous financial support.
+We thank NSF, Amazon, DARPA XDATA, the Intel Science and Technology Center for Big Data, Saudi Aramco, the MIT Institute for Soldier Nanosystems, and NIH BD2K for their generous financial support.

 The Julia Lab is a member of the bigdata@CSAIL MIT Big Data Initiative and gratefully acknowledges sponsorship from the MIT EECS SuperUROP Program and the MIT UROP Office for our talented undergraduate researchers.